gabriel-klein-rev/2009-Big-Data-Revature/Python/Python1.md

 # you can also use your routes to affect stored data (think a database) and return data that you want
 @app.route("/count", methods=["PATCH"])
 def add_count():
-    main.count = main.count + 1  # this route adds one to the count variable we set up at the start return f"The count is now {main.count}"  # we can then see how many times we have called the route
+    global count  # this route adds one to the count variable we set up at the start count +=1 # this route adds one to the count variable we set up at the start return f"The count is now {count}" # we can then see how many times we have called the route

 # you can use query parameters to filter the data you access